LukasTonkovic/Sector-Rotation-Strategy/README.md

   - Annualized Sharpe (excess): −0.28

 ```
-Overall, none of the models consistently outperform the SPY benchmark, indicating limited exploitable predictability in sector returns, in line with market efficiency hypothesis.
+Overall, none of the models consistently outperform the SPY benchmark, indicating limited exploitable predictability in sector returns, in line with the market efficiency hypothesis.

 ## Requirements
 - Python 3.10+